Spanish Mackerel - 2013

-Stock Status – Viable – Based on the 2008 South Atlantic Fishery Management Council (SAFMC) stock assessment, the Spanish mackerel stock in the South Atlantic is not undergoing overfishing; however, the stock assessment model and underlying data are insufficient to make a determination on whether or not the stock is overfished.
-A new stock assessment will be completed in 2012 (SEDAR 28).
+Stock Status – Viable – Based on the 2012 South Atlantic Fishery Management Council stock assessment, the Spanish mackerel stock in the South Atlantic is not overfished and is not undergoing overfishing.

 Harvest Season – Open year round, based on a fishing year of April 1 to March 31; commercial and recreational fisheries can close when the quota is reached.